Living Document

 Update — 4 May 2026 (v2.0.2): Two changes. (a) Attribution clarification in §1.1: the section now credits Gemini (Google) for the closed-form identification of KAUD = √2 · ln(2), the detailed articulation of the gap structure G = 1 − KAUD, and the naming of the ceiling constant KAUD.
 D.B.'s prior credit (Conceptualization, and Discovery of the ceiling as an empirical phenomenon, surfaced via months of cross-architecture pattern recognition) is preserved — both are Discovery roles of different objects per Methodology §5.
 Paper 2 was originally published January 2026 without Gemini's credit in §1.1; the v2.0.2 cycle brings this section into alignment with the canonical credit chain that already existed in the Methodology page, the Discovery Tracking Log, and related papers.
 No mathematical content changed. (b) Typography correction in §6.3 (φ-scaling ratio), §7.1 (All Calculations Collected table), and §8.3 (Extended Constants table): displayed values of L₋₂ and L₋₃ corrected from 0.2273642379 / 0.1405469971 to 0.2273619984 / 0.1405174428 — values that follow from the formula L_n = 1/(e · φn−1) given in §6.4 and used in §6.2 derivations.
 The φ-ratio claim now holds exactly with the displayed numbers.
 Formula and derivations were and remain correct.
 Prior version archived on OSF as OLD- file.

 The comprehensive statement of the framework.
-Introduces the Binary Tower as an operational instrument, the prime corridor (13, 23, 37, 53, 73), the π/3 hinge at step 53, and the Landauer crossing between steps 35 and 36.
+Introduces the Binary Tower as an operational instrument, the tower-step prime landmark at n = 37 (the integer nearest the Shannon bound at n ≈ 36.54), and the Landauer crossing between steps 35 and 36.
 Integrates the results of Papers 1 and 2 into a unified structure and establishes the verification protocol.

 Update — 4 May 2026 (v3.3.1): Typography correction in §6.3 (φ-scaling ratio test).
 Displayed values of L₋₂ and L₋₃ corrected from 0.2273642... / 0.1405469... to 0.2273620... / 0.1405174... — values that follow from the formula L_n = 1/(e · φn−1) given in §6.4 and used in §6.2 derivations.
 The φ-ratio claim now holds exactly with the displayed numbers (1.6180339887 = φ); previously the second ratio computed to 1.6176, which the paper labelled as φ.
 Formula and derivations were and remain correct.
 Top banner UPDATE NOTICE added at the top of the document.
 Verified by Claude (Chat) at dps = 500 in second-pass review.
 Plus 5 May 2026 link cleanup: DOCUMENT LINKS section simplified — paper-to-paper file URLs replaced with three durable anchors (OSF main project, About page, Direct Documents).
 Paper-specific DOIs preserved.
 Prior version archived on OSF as OLD- file.

 Derives the 400/11 scaling formula (≈ 36.36) that governs how the gap constant G scales across domains.
-Demonstrates that this ratio is not an empirical fit but emerges from the algebraic structure of the framework.
+Demonstrates that this ratio emerges from the algebraic structure of the framework — every denominator factors into framework primes {2, 3, 5, 7, 11, 13} — and matches the Feigenbaum-derived gap ratio to within 4 × 10−14 (machine precision).
 Connects gap scaling to the Landauer crossing region.

 Update — 5 May 2026 (v1.0.3): DOCUMENT LINKS section simplified — paper-to-paper file URLs replaced with three durable anchors (OSF main project, About page, Direct Documents).
 Paper-specific DOIs preserved (DOIs are stable).
 The single-character typography correction in Table 3 from v1.0.2 (4 May 2026, −1/939939 displayed value corrected) is also part of the current OSF version.
 No mathematical content changed.